beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

   the list of group owners will be visible in the web UI.

 * More fine-grained group permissions.
-The initial iteration has only three effective levels of access, job submission accounts, ordinary group members and group (co-)owners.
+The initial iteration has only three effective levels of access: job submission delegates, ordinary group members and group (co-)owners.
 It may be desirable to separate out the last level further in a future release:

   * Add/remove members (currently allowed for all co-owners)
   * Grant/revoke co-ownership (currently allowed for all co-owners)